-Starts At helps people figure out when an event starts in their own timezone.
+Starts At shows when an event starts in someone's own timezone.

 Planning an event for people from different timezones can be confusing.
 People often have trouble figuring out when something starts in their own local timezone.

-Starts At helps people attend conference calls, online seminars, or webinars.
+Starts At is useful for conference calls, online seminars, or webinars.
 It can also help with software releases and big announcements.

-People who click the Share Link will see the time of your event in their local timezone.
+People who click the Share Link will see the time of your event in a their local timezone in a big font.
+Smaller below it, they'll also see the time in the event's local time.
 This makes it easier for them to plan for your event and more likely they will attend.